GospelSounders/adventhymnals/content/02.christ-in-song/03.101-200/08.171-180/02.The-Wondrous-Cross/docs.md

 ---
+title: |
-title: 172.
-The Wondrous Cross
+    172. The Wondrous Cross - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 172.
+The Wondrous Cross.
+When I survey the wondrous cross On which the prince of glory died, My richest gain I count but loss, And pour contempt on all my pride.
+    keywords:  |
-    keywords: Christ in Song, The Wondrous Cross, When I survey the wondrous cross,
+        Christ in Song, adventhymnals, advent hymnals, The Wondrous Cross, When I survey the wondrous cross.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 172. THE WONDROUS CROSS
+####  Christ in Song,

 ```txt
 1.